comp426-2022-fall/syllabus/tldr.md

 - We can't learn anything if we are beset at all sides by stress.
 - We have to tke care of ourselves and each other or we are nowhere.
 - Be kind to one another and the instructional staff.
 - The instructional staff will be kind to you and we'll all learn some interesting stuff this semester.

+### WTF is with the dinosaur thing?

+- Figure it out.

 ### I thought the course was about something else entirely and I'm mad about it